RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-nested-conditional-with-guard-clauses.md

 After these changes, you can get rid of the <code>result</code> variable entirely.

-Inline conditionals are often written by programmers taught that a method should contain only one exit point.
-But in reality, this rule is simplistic and obsolete.
+Multi-level sub-conditionals are often written by programmers taught that a method should contain only one exit point.
+But in modern programming, this rule have become obsolete.

-If a method is no longer of interest at runtime, it is best to exit it as soon as possible.
-Forcing the reader to go over an empty <code>else</code> block only throws up roadblocks to understanding your intentions.
+If, during execution, method did everything, it could, it's better to exit as soon as possible.
+Otherwise, going over an empty <code>else</code> block only throws up roadblocks to performance and readability.

 Let's perform the final compilation and testing.